anon-blue/anon.blue/README.txt

                          I amyour                                     cc

-Foolish human,this is your sssssssssssssssssssssssssssssssssssssssssssssssssssss ssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss ssssssssssssssssssssssssssssssssssssssssssssssssss                            5y yuyuiyyyjyttr`rttjjjjjjjjjjjjjjnhhbbbbbbbbbbnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn
+Foolish human,this is your computer,and I'm going ssssssssssssssssssssssssssssss ssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss ssssssssssssssssssssssssssssssssssssssssssssssssss                            5y yuyuiyyyjyttr`rttjjjjjjjjjjjjjjnhhbbbbbbbbbbnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn